 There is a number of regular services from Sihanoukville to Koh Tui Village (though the schedule often changes).

 Some boats from the mainland operate to other small piers around both Koh Rong and Koh Rong Sanloem, but the schedules change on quite a regular basis.
-If you are staying at a resort away from Koh Tui, it is best to contact the resort directly to get the best and most up to date information on how to get there.
+If you are staying at a resort away from Koh Tui, it is best to contact the resort directly to get the best and most up to date information on ticket prices and how to get there.

 Getting Around Koh Rong

 There are currently absolutely no roads on Koh Rong – only well-worn trails through the dense jungle terrain.
 As such, trekking isn’t so much a pastime as it is the only way of getting around the island over land.
-Fortunately, most of the resort areas and villages are compact and simple to navigate and a lot of the key points of interest are close together, with few obstacles in your way.
+Fortunately, most of the resort areas and villages are compact and simple to navigate, and a lot of the key points of interest are close together with few obstacles in your way.

 Koh Tui Beach to Sok San Beach: US$5-20 per person

-Koh Tui Beach to Lonely Beach: US$60
+Koh Tui Beach to Lonely Beach: from US$60